Expressivity Landscape for Logics with Probabilistic Interventionist Counterfactuals: Transferring results from causal team semantics

 \section{Transferring results from causal team semantics}

-In this section we provide tools for transferring results from causal team semantics to causal multiteam semantics.
-We formulate the results for $\CO$, although the methods extend to other logics considered in the literature (e.g. extensions of $\CO$ with dependence atoms and/or with the global disjunction).
+In this section we provide tools for transferring results from causal team semantics to causal multiteam semantics, in particular Lemma \ref{lemma: transfer} and Theorem \ref{thm: phif}, which are needed to prove some of the results of this paper.
+We formulate Lemma \ref{lemma: transfer} and related results for language $\CO$, although the methods extend to other logics considered in the literature (e.g. extensions of $\CO$ with dependence atoms and/or with the global disjunction).

 For most purposes, we can think of a causal team (of signature $\sigma$) as a pair $(T^-,\F)$, where $T^-$ is a team instead of a multiteam (i.e., a set of assignments on $Dom$ instead of $Dom \cup \{Key\}$), satisfying the conditions given in Definition \ref{def: causal multiteam}.
 In previous papers, the definition of causal teams differs in the sense that one can have distinct function components which differ from each other just in the sense that some of their functions have different sets of dummy argument.
 Such function components were dubbed to be \emph{equivalent} in \cite{BarYan2022}, and a notion of causal team equivalence was derived from it.
 In our framework, equivalence just coincides with equality.
-Lemma \ref{lemma: transfer} below will show that these differences of detail do not constitute a serious obstacle for transferring results from the framework of \cite{BarYan2022} to our causal multiteam semantics (in particular, for deriving Theorem \ref{thm:COchar}) from \cite[Theorem 4.4]{BarYan2022}.
+Lemma \ref{lemma: transfer} below will show that these differences of detail do not constitute a serious obstacle for transferring results from the framework of \cite{BarYan2022} to our causal multiteam semantics (in particular, for deriving Theorem \ref{thm:COchar} from \cite[Theorem 4.4]{BarYan2022}).

 We write $\models$ for the satisfaction relation over causal multiteams, and $\models^{ct}$ for the satisfaction relation over causal teams (when there is a need to make the distinction).
 The constructions $T^\alpha$ and $T_{\SET X = \SET x}$ are defined analogously as in the multiteam case.
-The satisfaction clauses of the causal team semantics for language $\CO$, as given in previous literature, are formally identical to those of causal multiteam semantics, with the exception that the symbol $\lor$ is interpreted a \emph{lax} tensor, that is:
+The satisfaction clauses of the causal team semantics for language $\CO$, as given in previous literature, are formally identical to those of causal multiteam semantics, with the exception that the symbol $\lor$ is interpreted as \emph{lax} tensor, that is:

 i.e. the causal subteams $T_1,T_2$ are not required to be disjoint.